cdalvaro/docker-salt-master/README.md

 ### Host Mapping

-Per default the container is configured to run `salt-master` as user and group `salt` with `uid` and `gid` `1000`.
-From the host it appears as if the mounted data volumes are owned by the host's user/group `1000` and maybe leading to unfavorable effects.
+By default, the container is configured to run `salt-master` as user and group `salt` with `uid` and `gid` `1000`.
+From the host the mounted data volumes will be shown as owned by _user:group_ `1000:1000`.
+This can be a problem if the host's id is different from `1000` or if files have too restrictive permissions.
+Specially the keys directory and its contents.

 Also, the container processes seem to be executed as the host's user/group `1000`.
-The container can be configured to map the uid and gid of git to different ids on host by passing the environment variables `PUID` and `PGID`.
+To avoid this, the container can be configured to map the `uid` and `gid` to match host ids by passing the environment variables `PUID` and `PGID`.
 The following command maps the ids to the current user and group on the host.

 ```sh